 Limitations of the Addiction Scale

 While the ASI has helped to standardize how clinicians measure addiction, this tool isn’t designed to assess addiction in teens (adolescents) because young adults simply haven’t had the life experience that’s needed to respond to many of the questions on the ASI survey related to finances, interpersonal relationships, and employment status.

 The ASI also can’t predict which people are more likely to develop a substance abuse issue, given that there are a number of complex, highly personal factors that contribute to whether or not you have a propensity for developing an addiction, a.k.a. ‘an addictive personality.’

 Wondering Where You Rank on the Addiction Severity Index?

 If using drugs, alcohol, or both are having a negative impact on your life, it’s time to take a hard look at your addiction severity.

-Here at the Florida House Experience, we use cutting-edge tools when measuring addiction and assessing addiction severity.
+Here at FHE Health, we use cutting-edge tools when measuring addiction and assessing addiction severity.
 Our team of highly skilled, compassionate addiction and mental health experts gather valuable information using the addiction severity index to create personalized, science-based treatment plans.

 When you have questions about where you fall on the addiction scale, call us here at FHE.
 We’re available to take your call 24 hours a day, 7 days a week at (844) 299-0618.